sunanmau5/filtre/README.md

 # Production Build

-1. `npm run build` to generate a minimized production build in the `dist` folder
+1. `yarn run build` to generate a minimized production build in the `dist` folder
 2. ZIP the entire `dist` folder (e.g. `dist.zip`)
 3. Publish the ZIP file on the Chrome Web Store Developer Dashboard!

-## Important Default Boilerplate Notes
+## Important Default Notes

 - Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
 - Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths